Comparing Kubernetes to Pivotal Cloud Foundry — A Developer’s Perspective

 For example, if you are in a folder that contains a spring boot jar file called myapp.jar, you can deploy this application to PCF with the following command:

 cf push myapp -p myapp.jar

 That’s it!
 That’s all you need.
 PCF will lookup the current working directory and find the jar executable.
-It will then download the java buildpack, create a container, calculate the required memory settings, delpoy it to the currently logged-in org and space in PCF, and set a route based on the application name:
+It will then update bits to the platform, where the java buildpack would create a container, calculate the required memory settings, deploy it to the currently logged-in org and space in PCF, and set a route based on the application name:

 wabelhlp0655019:test odedia$ cf push myapp -p myapp.jar